bobbingwide/oik-plugins/README.md

 ## Changelog
 # 1.21.1
+* Fixed: Avoid Warning when there are no downloadable plugins Fixes #16
+* Fixed: Avoid Warning when plugins server options are not set.
+Fixes #16
+* Changed: Note: oik_premiumversion is show_in_rest but not has_archive
+* Tested: With WordPress 5.9-beta4 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With Gutenberg 12.2.0

+# 1.21.0
 * Changed: Enable support for the sb-field-block plugin #24
 * Changed: Set plugin version fields to show in REST
 * Fixed: Use https: protocol to download plugins from downloads.wordpress.org,#23